 Centrifugal pumps are submersible and non-self-priming, so they must be sitting in the water in order to pump it, and can usually remove all but the last inch of water.
 They work the best when the bilge has a small sump where water collects.
 Centrifugal pumps use whirling vanes to draw fluid into the center of the pump and then push it outward from the center through an outlet port.
 They have a built-in strainer in their base that can be removed quickly for cleaning, which is important because the small impeller can get clogged with debris.

 Diaphragm pumps are self-priming, which means they can lift water up an intake hose and expel it outside the hull.
 They use a membrane to increase and decrease the volume of a pumping chamber, drawing fluid in and pushing fluid out through a set of one-way check valves.
 Diaphragm pumps require an external strainer at the end of the intake hose since a small amount of hair or bilge debris can cause the valves to clog.

 Flow restrictions: Diaphragm pumps try to move the same volume continuously.
 If something restricts the flow, they work harder and harder until they stop pumping, at which point something usually fails.
 Centrifugal pumps respond to increased head pressure by moving less and less fluid until they stop pumping.
 The motor will not burn up, but the pump will stop moving any fluid.

-The challenge of getting water overboard: the effect of siphoning occurs when a hose is led to a body of water above the starting point.
+Siphoning: The effect of siphoning occurs when a hose is led to a body of water above the starting point.
 If this water ever starts to flow backward it produces suction that draws water into the boat.
 This is one reason why bilge pump discharges frequently exit high on the hull well above the waterline.
 A vented loop can also be used to prevent back-siphoning.